Ballwizard/lectures/Dribbling/Behind the back Dribble.md

 # Behind the back Dribble
-The behind the back dribble is used for a hard to stop
+The behind the back dribble is used for a hard to stop, safe and unpredictable change in direction and/or speed.
 ### How to do a between the legs dribble?
 First and foremost, we have to nail the actual movement of the ball before we can do the dribble.
 Stand with your body in a so called "scissor stance" with one of your legs behind the other but spread apart.